Focus on Budget & Taxes

 Approved by Anchorage voters, taxes on alcohol and marijuana sales are dedicated to specific public investments.
 These taxes are working upstream to improve our community's quality of life through investments in family services and public safety.

-Alcohol Tax | Reimagine Anchorage
+Alcohol Tax | Cheers to You Anchorage

 Marijuana Tax | Care for Kids

-Alcohol Tax: Reimage Anchorage
+Alcohol Tax: Cheers to You Anchorage

 Before Anchorage voters passed the alcohol tax in 2020, municipal and state services for violence prevention, homelessness, mental health, and public safety were at a breaking point.
 Community members demanded effective local solutions, with a steady funding stream for programs to prevent and address the problems associated with substance misuse and the municipality’s lack of mental and behavioral health services.
 With the approval of Proposition 13 in April 2020, authorizing a 5% sales tax on the retail sales of alcoholic beverages, our city has made a commitment to try a new approach for how our community responds to the emergencies today, and how it commits to long-term well-being of future generations in Anchorage.
+To learn more about programs funded by the alcohol tax, visit cheersanchorage.org.

 Marijuana Tax: Anchorage Child Care and Early Education Fund (ACCEE Fund)

-To ensure these funds are used effectively, a private and public partnership between the Municipality of Anchorage and the Alaska Children's Trust was formed and has established an Implementation Team comprised of three Assembly Members, staff from the Anchorage Health Department, a School Board Member, representatives from Head Start, thread Alaska, JBER, community leaders, child care and early education providers, the business community and parents.
+To ensure these funds are used effectively, a private and public partnership between the Municipality of Anchorage and the Alaska Children's Trust was formed and established an Implementation Team comprised of two Assembly Members, staff from the Anchorage Health Department, a School Board Member, representatives from Head Start, thread Alaska, JBER, community leaders, child care and early education providers, the business community and parents.
 To learn more about the Implementation Team's timeline and deliverables, read AR 2023-404, As Amended, passed by the Anchorage Assembly on November 21, 2023.

 Participate